 hot swap presets

-presets are a great starting place because they let you preview the approximate sound of a given effect or instrument. given this, you probably want to trial multiple settings to see which gets you closest to your desired sound before you start tweaking values.
+Presets are a great starting place because they let you preview the approximate sound of a given effect or instrument.
+Because of this, you probably want to trial multiple settings to see which gets you closest to your desired sound before you start tweaking values.